The Japanese vocabulary「同僚 (どうりょう、dōryō)」means “colleague.” Please learn the pronunciation and the example sentences.

 Please learn the pronunciation by watching the attached video.
 You can also learn example sentences.

-Our main YouTube channel: Ichiyo’s Japanese YouTube Channel
+Our YouTube channel: Ichiyo’s Japanese YouTube Channel

 The Example Japanese Sentences